General formative aim

 Based on this general formative aim, here are some specific formative objectives.
 They are expressed as results of what has been learnt.

 - First formative object: knowledge and comprehension of education as “experience of interpretation” that is of the importance of hermeneutics, of its history and its more significant theories.
-That requires the knowledge of philosophic hermeneutics and its redefinition in pedagogical terms.
+That requires the knowledge of philosophic hermeneutics (not only philosophic) and its redefinition in pedagogical terms.
 At the end of the course the student will have a sufficient knowledge of the hermeneutic contents and will be able to contextualize them in the hermeneutic history with particular regard to the most important authors.

-- Second formative object: the operating capacity of reading the educational relation in general and any educational problem in particular, from the hermeneutic point of view.
+- Second formative object: the methodological and operating capacity of reading the educational relation in general and any educational problem in particular, from the hermeneutic point of view.
 At the end of the course the student will be able to unify every new piece of knowledge within his/her own personal culture and to make professional application of it.

 - Third formative object: the capacity to identify the more suitable hermeneutic model to interpret the educational experience, without changing its fundamental characteristics.
 In that way, at the end of the course the student will be able both to enrich his/her own models of research and action, and to autonomously evaluate the cognitive possibilities and also the hermeneutic limits, seen in a pedagogic point of view.

 - Forth formative object: the improvement of the linguistic and communicative capacities, enriched by the general hermeneutic conceptual problematic heritage, and by pedagogical hermeneutic in particular.
 At the end of the course the student will be able to integrate his/her own educational language with what comes from the hermeneutic part.

 The course will mainly deal with the following topics.

 Principal contents of the general part:

 - education as a hermeneutic problem;